China -- History -- 1900-

 Found in 3 Collections and/or Records:

 Scope and Contents Audio recording of class lecture delivered by Dr. John Hsu, a former Wheaton College graduate, in Dr. Will Norton's History of Christian Missions class at Wheaton College on October 11, 1979.
 Dr. Hsu spoke about his recent trip to mainland China and his analysis of the church's situation there.
-Topics discussed include the three-self group, Chinese politics, government, and religion, home church groups, and the cultural revolution.
-The time period covered by the lecture is mid-19th century to...
+Topics discussed include the three-self group, Chinese politics, government, and religion, home church groups, and the Cultural Revolution.
+The time period covered by the lecture is mid-19th century...

 Scope and Contents Microfilm copy of the Claremont College missionary oral history project.
 Microfilm includes transcripts of interviews with 44 missionaries to Pre-Communist China, representing 15 denominations or sponsoring agencies.
 Includes biography on each participant and index to each transcript.
 Subjects covered include the Boxer Rebellion, social problems, church and state, communism, medical and educational missionary activity, social change, etc. Several significant individuals and organizations...

 Scope and Contents One oral history interview with Paul Henry Bartel (1904-2001) in which he describes his parents' work in China with orphans, his own childhood in that growing up in China, his conversion to Christianity and anecdotes from his long career as a missionary.
 Other topics discussed include: The Boxer Uprising and its aftermath; education, including high school at a Holiness Mission school; returning to the United States for college and experiencing culture shock; missionary training institute;...